-- a) a court judgement that has entered into force has established that the evidence on which the judgement to be reviewed was based is false; - b) there exists a circumstance that proves the illegal composition of the court that rendered the final judgement, or the inadmissibility of the evidence on which the judgement subject to review was based; - c) under a final court judgement it has been established that the judge, the prosecutor, a juror or any other person in relation to a juror has committed a crime with respect to that case; - d) there exists a decision of the Constitutional Court of Georgia that has found that a criminal law applied in that case is unconstitutional; - e) there exists an effective decision (judgement) of the European Court of Human Rights that has established that the European Convention for the Protection of Human Rights and Fundamental Freedoms or the Protocols to the Convention has been violated with respect to that case, and the judgement subject to review was based on that violation; - e1) there is a decision of the United Nations Human Rights Committee, Committee on the Elimination of Discrimination against Women, Committee on the Rights of the Child, Committee against Torture or Committee on the Elimination of Racial Discrimination ('the Committee') that has established that the Convention on the basis of which that Committee was found, has been violated with respect to that case, and the judgement subject to review was based on that violation.) a new law annuls or mitigates the criminal liability for the action for the commission of which a person was convicted under the judgement subject to review; - g) a new fact or evidence has been provided that was unknown when a judgement subject to review was rendered, and that, separately or along with any other established circumstance, confirms the innocence of the convicted person, or the commission of a crime that is less or more serious than the crime for the commission of which he/she has been convicted, and also proves the guilt of the acquitted person, or the commission of a crime by the person against whom a criminal prosecution was terminated; - g1) a decree of a prosecutor has been provided concerning substantial violation of the rights of the convicted person while processing the criminal case, that was unknown when a judgement subject to review was rendered, and that, separately and/or along with any other established circumstance, confirms the innocence of the convicted person, or the commission of a crime that is less serious than the crime for the commission of which he/she has been convicted; - h) there is a ruling of a court of appeal which established that the secret investigative action that led to the collection of the evidence that served as grounds for the judgement was illegal.
+c) under a final court judgement it has been established that the judge, the prosecutor, a juror or any other person in relation to a juror has committed a crime with respect to that case;

+d) there exists a decision of the Constitutional Court of Georgia that has found that a criminal law applied in that case is unconstitutional;

+e) there exists an effective decision (judgement) of the European Court of Human Rights that has established that the European Convention for the Protection of Human Rights and Fundamental Freedoms or the Protocols to the Convention has been violated with respect to that case, and the judgement subject to review was based on that violation;

+e^{l}) there is a decision of the United Nations Human Rights Committee, Committee on the Elimination of Discrimination against Women, Committee on the Rights of the Child, Committee against Torture or Committee on the Elimination of Racial Discrimination ('the Committee') that has established that the Convention on the basis of which that Committee was found, has been violated with respect to that case, and the judgement subject to review was based on that violation.) a new law annuls or mitigates the criminal liability for the action for the commission of which a person was convicted under the judgement subject to review;

+g) a new fact or evidence has been provided that was unknown when a judgement subject to review was rendered, and that, separately or along with any other established circumstance, confirms the innocence of the convicted person, or the commission of a crime that is less or more serious than the crime for the commission of which he/she has been convicted, and also proves the guilt of the acquitted person, or the commission of a crime by the person against whom a criminal prosecution was terminated;

+g^{1}) a decree of a prosecutor has been provided concerning substantial violation of the rights of the convicted person while processing the criminal case, that was unknown when a judgement subject to review was rendered, and that, separately and/or along with any other established circumstance, confirms the innocence of the convicted person, or the commission of a crime that is less serious than the crime for the commission of which he/she has been convicted;

+h) there exists a ruling of a court of appeal which established that the secret investigative action that led to the collection of the evidence that served as grounds for the judgement was illegal.